 The last few weeks have been an exciting time at the malt house.
-In addition to our expansion announcement, we’ve been working with our network of farmers and researchers to coordinate this year’s harvest.
+In addition to our expansion announcement, we’ve been working with our network of farmers and researchers to coordinate this year’s long awaited harvest.
 Several key regions received torrential rains, making harvest challenging.
 A few farmers were able to harvest and gently dry the grain in the bins to preserve germination…. others dodged storm clouds to cut the crop at the appropriate moisture.
 We are now waiting patiently for our samples of 2-row and 6-row barley to arrive for testing!

 I also took part in not one, but two field days last week.
 The first, hosted by Virginia Tech’s Small Grains program in Blacksburg, included a tour of their pilot brewing and malting facility.
 Virginia Tech will now have the ability to test malt and brew beer under one roof, giving them the ability to explore the terrior of regionally-grown barley!